MatthewJStevenson/ShowcaseApp/README.md

 # WIP showchase app
-Work in progress function store with cart and checkout (no payment processing).
+Work in progress functioning store with cart and checkout (no payment processing).
 Also secure login

 ## Done: